DrewNaylor/Swounditor/README.md

 # Swounditor: The Swell Sound Editor

 Swounditor is a fork of Audacity which focuses on removing telemetry.
+I also take issue with the new privacy policy.
 A few other forks exist, but I wanted to do things my way.
 This may be bumpy for a bit as I don't know C++.

 ## Getting Started (Temporarily-archived text)